dotswg/dots-architecture/draft-ietf-dots-architecture.md

 SRV {{RFC2782}} or DNS Service Discovery {{RFC6763}}.

-The DOTS client SHOULD successfully authenticate and exchange messages with the DOTS server over both signal and data channel as soon as possible to confirm that both channels are operational.
+The DOTS client SHOULD successfully authenticate and exchange messages with the DOTS server over both signal and (if used) data channel as soon as possible to confirm that both channels are operational.

 As described in [I-D.ietf-dots-requirements], the DOTS client can configure